 Dolly did develop arthritis at the age of four, which could have been a sign that she was ageing prematurely.
-However, it is not clear whether the arthritis was caused by Dolly’s ‘old’ DNA.
-Instead, the arthritis could have been caused by the concrete floor Dolly often stood on, for security reasons, or, perhaps, it was because Dolly often received treats to get her to pose for photographs, resulting in her becoming overweight.
+However, it is not clear whether the arthritis was caused by Dolly’s DNA.
+Instead, the arthritis could have been caused by the concrete floor Dolly often stood on for press photos, or perhaps it was because Dolly often received treats to get her to pose for photographs, resulting in her becoming overweight.

-Animal cloning for the purposes of scientific research is legal in the European Union, which includes the UK.
-Like all experiments which involve the use of animals, researchers who want to make cloned animals must have their work approved by the Home Office before they can begin.
+Animal cloning for the purposes of scientific research is legal in the UK.
+Like all experiments which involve the use of animals, researchers who want to make cloned animals must have their work approved by the UK Government's Home Office before they can begin.

-Yes, everywhere!
+Yes, there are many examples in nature.
 Any organism which can produce offspring on its own, without any other individual being involved, is producing clones.
 This is also known as reproducing asexually.
-An example of this are bacterial cells, which reproduce simply by dividing in two.
-The resulting ‘daughter cells’ share the same DNA as the original bacterium.
-Some insects such as aphids can reproduce asexually, a process known as parthenogenesis, and all of the offspring are clones of the mother.
-Many plants can also make clones – if you’ve ever taken a cutting from a plant and grown it, you’ve been cloning!
+An example of this is bacterial cells, which reproduce simply by dividing in two.
+The resulting daughter cells share the same DNA as the original bacterium.
+Some insects, such as aphids, can reproduce asexually, a process known as parthenogenesis, and all of the offspring are clones of the mother.
+Many plants can also make clones – if you’ve ever taken a cutting from a plant and grown it, you’ve been cloning.

 In a sense, yes.
 Identical twins occur when a single fertilised egg is split into two, with the two resulting eggs sharing the same DNA.
-In a sense, they are even more identical to each other than a clone would be to its DNA donor, as they often share the same environments both before and after birth, which clones generally do not.
+In a way, they are even more similar to each other than a clone would be to its DNA donor, as they often share the same environments both before and after birth, which clones generally do not.

 It is possible that cloning could be used to produce animals from species that are either endangered or extinct, but there are several practical problems which would first have to be solved.

 Are farm animals cloned today?
-Are they used to produce food (meat, milk, eggs etc.)?
+Are they used to produce food?

-The cloning of farm animals for commercial reasons is allowed in some countries, such as the US, but was banned in the EU in September 2015.
+The cloning of farm animals for commercial reasons is allowed in some countries, such as the US.
 Even in countries where commercial livestock cloning is allowed, the high costs means that generally only animals which are very valuable are cloned.
 Only the offspring of these cloned animals enter the food chain, although there is growing evidence to suggest that cloned animals are safe for humans to eat.